Easy-to-use mobile phones

 Technology is constantly developing and there are many ways that smart technology could help you to stay independent in your own home for longer.
 Find out more in our guide to smart technology.

-Find out how telehealth can support people with certain health conditions, such as hypertension, chronic asthma and ...
+Telehealth devices can support people with certain health conditions, such as hypertension, chronic asthma and diabetes.